 I started drinking protein smoothies several years ago when I worked through the exercise program P90X.

-The program’s diet called for daily protein shakes, but since we were in the process of switching over to real food (and avoiding ingredients we couldn’t pronounce)…
+The program’s diet called for participants to drink protein shakes daily, but since we were in the process of switching over to real food (and avoiding ingredients we couldn’t pronounce) …

-I couldn’t bring myself to knowingly drink something with a completely unrecognizable ingredient list!
+I couldn’t bring myself to knowingly drink the protein powder shake recipes with a completely unrecognizable ingredient list!

-So I did my research, made lots of smoothies and wrote a book on making protein smoothies without adding protein powder, called High Protein No Powder.
+So I did my research, created lots of high protein drink recipes, and wrote a book on making protein smoothies without adding whey protein powder, called High Protein No Powder.

-I learned that it’s relatively easy to make protein smoothies, so long as you are strategic and intentional with the ingredients you use.
+I learned that it’s relatively easy to make protein shakes at home, so long as you are strategic and intentional with the ingredients you use.

 - Make sure every ingredient has protein.
 Many people will use water to make smoothies because it has zero calories, but guess what?
 It also has zero protein.

 Note: Remember, this is only valid if you don’t exercise.
-Those who exercise regularly, are pregnant or require a high protein diet need to consume much more.
-And you’re not going to get what you need in a banana smoothie alone!
+Those who exercise regularly, are pregnant, or require a high protein diet need to consume a higher amount of protein each day.
+And you’re not going to get enough protein in a banana smoothie alone!

 Although I included over 50 ways to add protein to smoothies in my book High Protein No Powder…

-I want to share some easy ways to make high protein smoothie recipes using ingredients you might already have at home.
+Here’s how to add protein to make high protein drinks using ingredients you might already have at home.

-An unlikely choice I know, but there is 12.6 grams of protein in just ½ cup of cottage cheese!
+An unlikely choice I know, but there are 12.6 grams of protein in just ½ cup of cottage cheese!

-This is one of the secret ingredients to many of my healthy smoothie recipes, including the Strawberry Cheesecake Smoothie, Orange Julius and the Mango Tango Smoothie.
+This is one of the secret ingredients to many of my healthy smoothie recipes, including the Strawberry Cheesecake Smoothie, Orange Julius, and Mango Tango Smoothie.

 If you’ve never heard of kefir before, think drinkable yogurt.
 It’s usually cow milk that has been fermented.
-You can find my full tutorial on making homemade dairy kefir HERE, as well as the health benefits of kefir HERE.
+You can find my full tutorial on making homemade dairy kefir HERE, as well as the health benefits of kefir.

 Kefir contains a whopping 10 grams of protein!
-Of all the choices of liquids to put in a smoothie, kefir is my top pick.
+Of all the choices of liquids to put in homemade protein shakes, kefir is my top pick.

 You know how bone broth is so good for you?
 It’s because of the gelatin that is extracted from the bones when you cook them.
 Collagen is uncooked gelatin, and adding a scant tablespoon to a smoothie boosts the protein by 10 grams!